drummerdude2003/CursedDlls.BepinEx/README.md

 #### `Cursed.RemoveRoundTypeCheck` -- allows any round to be used in any gun

-Potatoes in an SMG?
+Potatos in an SMG?
 Oh my!
-(Note Stripper Clips and SpeedLoaders are currently broken.)
+(Note Stripper Clips and SpeedLoaders are currently broken.
+Yes the 6Twelve is broken to *all* hell with this)

 #### `Cursed.TimeScale` -- allows to speed up or slow down the game